 - 1/2 teaspoon dried rosemary or dried herb of choice

 - 1/2 teaspoon fine salt or to taste

 - 2 large sweet potatoes (about 12 ounces each), peeled and cubed (~6 cups cubed)

 - 1 tablespoons butter (may substitute ghee or coconut oil for Whole30)

 *We recommend making this in a 10-inch cast iron skillet so that you can cook everything in the skillet, top it with the mashed sweet potatoes and bake it right in the cast iron.

-- Preheat oven to 375℉.
-Bake the sweet potatoes until fork tender, 45 to 60 minutes (see our directions for perfect baked sweet potatoes).
-Alternatively, you can steam peeled and diced sweet potatoes until tender.
+- In a pot with boiling water add diced sweet potatoes to a steamer basket and cook until tender, about 15 minutes.
+Alternatively, bake the sweet potatoes until fork tender, 45 to 60 minutes (see our directions for perfect baked sweet potatoes).

 - To make the topping: Place the peeled and baked/steamed sweet potato with all of the topping ingredients in a food processor (or blender) and process until smooth.
 NOTE: If using white potatoes, we recommend mashing them by hand rather than blending to prevent them from getting pasty.